mstksg/inCode/copy/entries/ertes.md

 ---

-I was heartbroken to [find out recently][byorgey] that [Ertugrul Solemez][ertes] has passed away suddenly.
+I was heartbroken to [find out recently][byorgey] that [Ertugrul Söylemez][ertes] has passed away suddenly.
 Many have come forward to express their sadness about this passing and how much this has impacted the Haskell community, and how much of a loss it is for functional programming at large.